AlecChou/TESO_LibDragonWorldEvent/readme.md

 Methods :

-* `LibDragonWorldEvent.DragonList:reset` : Reset the list
+* `LibDragonWorldEvent.Dragons.DragonList:reset` : Reset the list
-* `LibDragonWorldEvent.DragonList:add` : Add a new dragon to the list
+* `LibDragonWorldEvent.Dragons.DragonList:add` : Add a new dragon to the list
-* `LibDragonWorldEvent.DragonList:execOnAll` : Execute a callback for all dragon
+* `LibDragonWorldEvent.Dragons.DragonList:execOnAll` : Execute a callback for all dragon
-* `LibDragonWorldEvent.DragonList:obtainForWEInstanceId` : Obtain the dragon instance for a WEInstanceId
+* `LibDragonWorldEvent.Dragons.DragonList:obtainForWEInstanceId` : Obtain the dragon instance for a WEInstanceId
-* `LibDragonWorldEvent.DragonList:update` : To update the list : remove all dragon or create all dragon compared to Zone info.
+* `LibDragonWorldEvent.Dragons.DragonList:update` : To update the list : remove all dragon or create all dragon compared to Zone info.
-* `LibDragonWorldEvent.DragonList:removeAll` : Remove all dragon and reset GUI items
+* `LibDragonWorldEvent.Dragons.DragonList:removeAll` : Remove all dragon and reset GUI items
-* `LibDragonWorldEvent.DragonList:createAll` : Create all dragon for the zone
+* `LibDragonWorldEvent.Dragons.DragonList:createAll` : Create all dragon for the zone

 Events :